kaizacorp/allenxandria-gif-api/README.md

 /search - params: `tags` (required)
 --

-returns url to gif with best match to given tags (will return 'boosh' gif url if no good match found.
+returns url to gif with best match to given `tags`.
+Will return empty object if no good match found.

 /tags - params: `url` (required)
 --

-returns all tags associated with given url (must match exactly).
+returns all tags associated with given `url` (must match exactly).

 /random - params: `count` (optional), `key` (required) --

 returns url to a random gif.
-If count provided, will return that many random gifs as an array of objects.
-Key required for acceess.
+If `count` provided, will return that many random gifs as an array of objects. `Key` required for acceess.

 /count - params: none
 --